3untz/electron-novo/android/README.md

-# Electron Cash Android app
+# Electron Novo Android app

 To start developing the app, just open this directory in Android Studio.